bitshares/bitshares.github.io-old/_technologies/zh/price-stable-cryptocurrencies.md

 difference](http://www.investopedia.com/terms/c/contractfordifferences.asp).
 Under this approach, two parties can take opposite sides of a trade where one party is guaranteed price stability and the other party is granted leverage.
 This approach works well as long as there is sufficient collateral and the contract can be settled by an honest 3rd party with a price feed.
-Unfortunately a contract for difference is not fungible and has a explicit settlement date which means they are not useful as a currency.
+Unfortunately, a contract for difference is not fungible and has a explicit settlement date which means they are not useful as a currency.

 ## Introducing BitAssets